mkader/ML.NET/ModelBuilder.md

  * ![image](https://github.com/user-attachments/assets/a9105aa7-a125-496a-95b0-23fde5c6a215)

 ### STEP 3: Load and prepare your data
-* Data is the most important component for building ML models.
-The process for loading data into Model Builder consists of three steps:
+* The process for loading data into Model Builder consists of three steps:
   1. Choose your data source type.
 2. Provide the location of your data.
 3. Choose column purpose.

 * Choose your data source type, Model Builder supports loading data from the following sources:
-  1. Delimited files (comma, semicolon, and tab), 2.
-Local and remote SQL Server dbs, 3.
-Images (.jpg and .png), 4.
-Provide the location of your data

-* After selected data source type, provide the location (a directory, file path, or db connection string) where your dataset is stored.
+  1. Delimited files (,, ;, and tab), 2.
+SQL Server dbs, 3.
+Images, 4.
+Provide the location (a directory, file path, or db connection string) where your dataset is stored.

 * When a data source is selected in Model Builder, it parses the data and makes its best effort to identify:
   1. Headers and column names, 2.
 Column separator, 3.
 Column data types, 4.
 Column purpose, 5.
 Decimal separators